 - You can also contact the existing business entity to see if the owners might consent to you using a very similar name.
 This is only possible only in specific circumstances, however, such as when an abbreviation might alter the name.
 For instance, “Harris Brothers LLC” might give you consent to use “Harris Bros.
 LLC.”
 You’d need this permission in writing, but the state could still deem it inappropriate.

 Once you do settle on an official name that complies with Texas rules, consider reserving it with the Secretary of State’s office.
 That way, no other business can snatch it up before you found your new LLC formally.
-Your reservation will last 120 days, so you’ll have plenty of time to finish filing the other paperwork.
+We can handle this process for you with our business name reservation service.
+Not only do we handle the paperwork to reserve your name, but we also perform a search to make sure your desired business name is available.

 When it comes to naming, there’s one other subject worth discussing.
 As briefly mentioned above, you don’t need to use the full, official name of your LLC when doing business with customers.

-Texas allows business entities to operate using “assumed names,” or titles other than their legal names.
-This is also referred to as a DBA or “Doing Business As.”
+Texas allows business entities to operate using “assumed names,” meaning titles other than their legal names.
+This is also referred to as a DBA or “Doing Business As” name in Texas.
 For example, a company with the legal name “Everpower Energy and Resource Development LLC” might operate under the assumed name “EverPower Energy” for branding and simplicity.

 Interestingly, Texas allows multiple companies to use the same “assumed name” so long as they’ve filed the appropriate paperwork.
 For example, a security consulting company and home health aide agency could use the assumed name “Guardian Angels.”
 But this rule doesn’t allow one business to pose as another to deceive potential customers.
 Trademark and copyright regulations still apply, as do laws concerning fraud and false advertising.